Democrats criticize Trump’s budget plan as hurting VA care

 Trump’s budget proposal calls for a 3.7 percent increase in total VA funding, one of the few agencies slated for more money amid big-time cuts to other departments.
 But the bulk of the VA increase will pay for rising health care costs, and in particular a revamp of a Choice program to give veterans more access to outside providers.

+Republican lawmakers have generally praised the proposed overall increase for VA, but also questioned aspects of it.
+Sen. Johnny Isakson, R-Ga., chairman of the Senate Veterans Affairs’ Committee, wants the VA to reduce the appeals backlog more quickly.
+A House appropriations committee, meanwhile, advanced bill language for the next budget year without the proposed cuts to disability benefits.

-Under questioning from members of Congress, Shulkin in recent weeks has acknowledged gaps in the budget proposal.
-He told a Senate committee Wednesday the VA would need an additional $800 million if the government wanted to clear a massive backlog of appeals from veterans unhappy with their disability payouts.
+VA Secretary David Shulkin in recent weeks has acknowledged budget gaps, telling Isakson’s committee Wednesday the VA would need an additional $800 million if the government wanted to clear the massive backlog of appeals from veterans unhappy with their disability payouts.

-Shulkin also says the VA is not yet requesting money for an overhaul of its electronic records system, expected to cost more than $4.3 billion.
-The VA wants to adopt a commercial product used by the Pentagon and intends to negotiate a no-bid contract with Cerner Corp.
+Shulkin says the VA is not yet requesting money for an overhaul of its electronic records system, expected to cost more than $4.3 billion as it negotiates a no-bid contract with Cerner Corp.

 And the VA warned this week it faced an unexpected budget shortfall of more than $1 billion for its Choice program.
 It is urgently asking Congress for authority to tap other parts of its budget to cover costs, including $620 million in carry-over money that it had set aside for use in the next budget year beginning Oct.
 1. Shulkin did not rule out taking money from VA hospitals.

-Major veterans’ organizations have been critical of Trump’s proposed budget, citing the proposed cuts to disability benefits for thousands of veterans once they reach retirement age.
-The American Legion has described the funding trade-offs as “stealth privatization.”
+Major veterans’ organizations have been critical of Trump’s proposed budget, citing in particular the proposal to reduce some disability benefits for thousands of veterans once they reach retirement age.
+The American Legion describes the funding trade-offs as “stealth privatization.”

-In response to initial criticism, Shulkin told a Senate committee Wednesday that he would reconsider cutting the disability benefits.
-He has warned that due to a tightening Trump administration budget, future increases to the VA budget cannot be assumed.
+In response to initial criticism, Shulkin said Wednesday he would reconsider cutting the disability benefits.
+But he has cautioned that due to a tightening Trump administration budget, future increases to the VA budget cannot be assumed.

 Follow Hope Yen on Twitter at https://twitter.com/hopeyen1